Active Cypher Whitepaper

 - Recommended technical control rules/values for hardening operating systems, middleware and software applications, and network devices.

-Coexistence with Windows Virtual Desktop – The design and integration of AC with Microsoft Azure enable the software to deliver a file protection solution within the Windows Virtual Desktop environment.
+Coexistence with Windows Virtual Desktop – The design and integration of ACFF with Microsoft Azure enables the software to deliver a file protection solution within the Windows Virtual Desktop (WVD) environment.

-Windows Virtual Desktop is changing the way virtual desktops are provided by delivering multi-session Windows 10 directly from Azure.
-Additionally, Windows Virtual Desktop enables IT to provide Windows 7 virtual desktop for users as well as the option to bring existing Remote Desktop Services and Windows Server desktops and applications, all managed from a unified experience on Azure.
+WVD is changing the way virtual desktops are provided by delivering multi-session Windows 10 directly from Azure.
+Additionally, WVD enables IT to provide Windows 7 virtual desktop for users as well as the option to bring existing Remote Desktop Services and Windows Server desktops and applications, all managed from a unified experience on Azure.

-When used with Windows Virtual Desktop, AC provides additional capabilities to enable accessibility and mobility of user data while preventing inadvertent data loss.
-With AC, existing group security policies and permissions in Azure Information Protection can be leveraged to encrypt user files while using Windows Virtual Desktop.
-AC works inside of Azure Information Protection to encrypt the files within established security groups in Active Directory.
+When used with Windows Virtual Desktop, ACFF provides additional capabilities to enable accessibility and mobility of user data while preventing inadvertent data loss.
+With AC, existing group security policies and permissions in Azure Information Protection (AIP) can be leveraged to encrypt user files while using Windows Virtual Desktop.
+ACFF works inside of AIP to encrypt the files within established security groups in Active Directory.

-Integration with Microsoft Teams – AC surfaces only the files and folders that each user has AD Security Group permission to access.
-By segmenting the view so that each user only sees what is appropriate for their Security Group membership, retaining their Read\Only or Read\Write permission for each file.
+Integration with Microsoft Teams – ACFF surfaces only the files and folders to which that user has AD Security Group access permission.
+By segmenting the view so each user sees only what is appropriate for their Security Group membership, ACFF maintains the confidentiality of file names.
+This principle is extended further by enforcing Read-Only or Read\Write permission for each protected file which is surfaced.

 Installation & Deployment